openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 ## Optional Installs

 ### Enable watchdog

 	sudo -i

-SSH into pi
+	1. SSH into pi

-	Copy and paste the following
+	2. Copy and paste the following

 		apt-get install watchdog

-	Copy and paste the following
+	3. Copy and paste the following

 		modprobe bcm2708_wdog

-		If this command does not work, it appears to be ok to skip it.
+		NOTE: If this command does not work, it appears to be ok to skip it.
 Newest version gives FATAL error simply because it is not there

-	Copy and paste the following
+	4. Copy and paste the following

 		bash -c 'echo " bcm2835_wdt " >> /etc/modules'

-	Edit the config file by opening up nano text editor
+	5. Edit the config file by opening up nano text editor

 		nano /etc/watchdog.conf

+		NOTE: If it fails do the following

+			cd /etc/

+			nano watchdog.conf

-Find the following lines and Uncomment: (remove the # from the following lines, scroll down as needed to find them):
+	6. Find the following lines and Uncomment: (remove the # from the following lines, scroll down as needed to find them):

 			max-load-1             	 = 24